Sports Coach Logo Sports Coach Training Principles Fitness Components

 Christopher Worthington considers when to seek medical advice for an injury.

-Injuries of any kind are a severe inconvenience even beyond any pain and discomfort they may cause us.
+Injuries of any kind are a severe inconvenience, even beyond any pain and discomfort they may cause.
 Broken bones or cuts are easily treated with a hospital visit.
-What appears to be relatively minor strains or sprains can also leave us not functioning at our best for anything up to months on end, especially if we are not in a position where we can take the time out to rest and recover properly.
+What appears to be relatively minor strains or sprains can also leave us not functioning at our best for months on end, especially if we are not in a position where we can take the time out to rest and recover properly.

 Muscle strains are not only the preserve of sportsmen and women.
 Any one of us can pick up pulls and tears.
 Everyone is familiar with the dangers of lifting heavy objects without taking care, but repetitive movements can also cause strains if adequate breaks are not accepted.
 You do not even have to be particularly active.
 A severe bout of coughing can leave you with strained muscles that will hurt long beyond you, getting rid of any virus!

-Most muscular strains and sprains recover after a week or so of proper rest, regular doses of NSAIDs like ibuprofen, and application of heat and ice packs.
-It is easy enough to treat minor injuries at home, even grazes and cuts that do not need stitches are unlikely to require a GP or hospital visit.
+Most muscular strains and sprains recover after a week or so of proper rest, regular doses of NSAIDs like ibuprofen, and the application of heat and ice packs.
+Minor injuries are easy to treat at home; even grazes and cuts that do not need stitches are unlikely to require a GP or hospital visit.
 However, if the injury is more severe or persistent, it could be time to visit a doctor to discuss further treatment.

-Sometimes, muscular injuries go beyond a simple pull which recovers in a few days.
-Muscles can tear, and with that, there can be significant damage to the tissue that may even require surgery to recover.
-If the area hurts even when at rest, and you cannot use the affected muscle at all, it is time to seek further advice on how to recover from the injury.
+Muscular injuries sometimes go beyond a simple pull that recovers in a few days.
+Muscles can tear, and there can be significant damage to the tissue that may even require surgery to recover.
+If the area hurts even when at rest, and you cannot use the affected muscle, it is time to seek further advice on recovering from the injury.

 Medical prevention is better than cure.
-Once you are well on the way to recovery, ask your practitioner about which stretches and exercises you can do to make sure that you do not end up with another severe injury in the future.
+Once you are well on your way to recovery, ask your practitioner about which stretches and exercises you can do to prevent another severe injury in the future.

 Page Reference